evaleev/libint/INSTALL.md

 * `LIBINT2_ENABLE_ERI` - G - Compile with support for up to N-th derivatives of 4-center electron repulsion integrals.
 Use -1 for OFF.
 [Default=0]
 * `LIBINT2_ENABLE_ERI3` - G - Compile with support for up to N-th derivatives of 3-center electron repulsion integrals.
 Use -1 for OFF.
 [Default=-1]
 * `LIBINT2_ENABLE_ERI2` - G - Compile with support for up to N-th derivatives of 2-center electron repulsion integrals.
 Use -1 for OFF.
 [Default=-1]
+* `LIBINT2_ENABLE_RKB_ERI` - G - Compile with support for up to N-th derivatives of relativistic restricted kinetic balance (RKB) 4-center electron repulsion integrals.
+Use -1 for OFF.
+[Default=0]
+* `LIBINT2_ENABLE_RKB_ERI3` - G - Compile with support for up to N-th derivatives of relativistic restricted kinetic balance (RKB) 3-center electron repulsion integrals.
+Use -1 for OFF. σ·p acts on the two paired (AO) centers; the unpaired/fitting (density-fitting/auxiliary) center is a spectator.
+[Default=-1]
 * `LIBINT2_ENABLE_G12` - G - Compile with support for N-th derivatives of MP2-F12 energies with Gaussian factors.
 Use -1 for OFF.
 [Default=-1]
 * `LIBINT2_ENABLE_G12DKH` - G - Compile with support for N-th derivatives of DKH-MP2-F12 energies with Gaussian factors.
 Use -1 for OFF.
 [Default=-1]